Computing committors in collective variables via Mahalanobis diffusion maps: Background

 \subsubsection{Local kernels}

 A further development facilitating data-driven analysis of anisotropic diffusion processes was done by Berry and Sauer (2016) \cite{berry2016local}.
-Their local kernels theory generalizes theoretical results of ~\cite{coifman2006diffusion,singer2008} to a class of anisotropic kernels which utilize user-defined drift vectors $b(x_i)$ and diffusion matrices $A(x_i)$.
+Their local kernels theory generalizes theoretical results of~\cite{coifman2006diffusion,singer2008} to a class of anisotropic kernels which utilize user-defined drift vectors $b(x_i)$ and diffusion matrices $A(x_i)$.
 The local kernel approach has been extended to related work in solving elliptic PDEs with diffusion maps~\cite{gilani2019} and to computing reaction coordinates for molecular simulation~\cite{banisch2020}.
-In~\cite{banisch2020} the authors incorporate arbitrary sampling densities into the local kernel approach~\cite{berry2016local} and prove that kernels of the form
+In~\cite{banisch2020} the authors incorporate arbitrary sampling densities into the local kernel approach~\cite{berry2016local} and prove that {for user-defined drift vector $b(x)$ and user-defined diffusion matrix $A(x)$}, kernels of the form